 Church of Nothing, Theatre of Nothing

-In these two contexts, both linked to a time of leisure, and ritual detached from daily laborious activities, Autumn Knight critically explores the Italian concept of “dolce far niente” (the sweetness of doing nothing) using body, text and sound as means to explore the political meanings and creative potential of “doing nothing”.
-By exploring Italian visual culture, his work revamps architecture, body movements and relationships in the public space as if they were choreographic material.
+In these two contexts, both linked to a time of leisure, and ritual detached from daily laborious activities, Autumn Knight critically explored the Italian concept of “dolce far niente” (the sweetness of doing nothing) using body, text and sound as means to explore the political meanings and creative potential of “doing nothing”.
+By exploring Italian visual culture, her work revamped architecture, body movements and relationships in the public space as if they were choreographic material.